 “Some of Area 14s main Chinook concerns are:

-I believe Area 14 is the only South Coast area other than 28 and 29 in Vancouver that has no Chinook retention opportunities during April – July 14th.
+That I believe Area 14 is the only South Coast area other than 28 and 29 in Vancouver that has no Chinook retention opportunities during April – July 14th.

 We have 2 large Hatcheries in our area and our DNA stock Composition shows an abundance of unmarked hatchery origin fish caught in area 14.
 During the last 4 years out of 49 hundred and 10 samples we have not encountered a Fraser stock of Concern during September to May.
+Our findings also highlight a difference in stock composition between the Eastern and Western portions of the Strait.

 We would like to work with DFO to find some Chinook retention opportunities for April and May.